Aboriginal Protesters at the Commonwealth Games made lots of headlines last week but one of the most heated exchanges were left out.

 So check out the video of the exchange below and make sure you share it around, it’s clear the mainstream media don’t want to share these stories, so it’s completely up to us.
 The media has demonised the protesters who gave up time and money to be at the protest and make history.
 Don’t let their efforts be silenced by the mainstream media.

 Welcome to Country is an independent Indigenous news/media website.
-We publish the stories that aren’t being told in the media.
-We don’t ask users to pay as we want our stories to reach all.
-If you do want to help support our work, make a donation today.
+We publish the stories that aren’t being told in Australia’s mainstream media.